velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 "Lisuan does.
 Cas probably does too.
 And Saluin.
 And you.
 Let *go* of me!"
 She struggles to pull away, to no avail.
 "I'm just a broken fucking *child* everyone has to worry about--"

 Livkir pulls her forcefully into his lap, gripping her hands and holding her there as she tries to pull away.
-"I am not letting go of you until you stop saying horrible things about yourself," he replies, squeezing her tightly.
+"I am not letting go of you until you stop saying horrid things about yourself," he replies, squeezing her tightly.
 "You are *not* a fucking burden, Nili; I'd be devastated if I lost you, and you know Cas would be too."

 Despite herself, she buries her head in his shoulder.
 "I wish I was dead."